tsfpga/tsfpga/doc/sphinx/registers.rst

 A complete HTML page can be generated, with register details as well as textual description of the different register modes.

 .. note::
-   Markdown syntax can be used in register and bit descriptions to annotate, which will be converted to appropriate HTML tags.
+   Markdown/reStructuredText syntax can be used in register and bit descriptions, which will be converted to appropriate HTML tags.
-   Supports bold with double asterisks or underscores, and italics with a single asterisk or underscore.
+   Text can be set bold with double asterisks, and italicised with a single asterisk.
+   A paragraph break can be inserted with consecutive newlines.

 Generated HTML file :download:`here <../../generated/registers/doc/ddr_buffer_regs.html>`